codegenius2/multichain-wallet/readme.md

 # ⚠ This library is under construction ⚠
 ## multichain-wallet-sdk  [multichain wallet development kit]

+<span style="color: yellow">Old version package was deprecated from NPM.
+New one will be published.</span>

 ### installation

-<span style="color: orange;">Old version package was deprecated from NPM.
-New one will be published.</span>

 ```
 npm install vipay-multichain-wallet
 ```